Video

 Overview

-Video technology refers to the various methods and tools used to capture, process, transmit, and display video content.
+Video technology refers to the various methods and tools used to capture, process, transmit, and display videos content.
 Video technology has revolutionized the way we consume and interact with media, and has become an integral part of our daily lives.
 From social media and streaming services to video production and surveillance, video technology is ubiquitous and constantly evolving.

 One of the most significant advancements in video technology was the transition from analog to digital video.
 Digital video offers several advantages over analog video, including higher quality, easier editing, and the ability to store and transmit video data more efficiently.
 This transition paved the way for the development of new video formats, such as MP4, AVI, and MOV, which are widely used today.